 If you do decide to travel by bus, try initially to get on a service operated by CTM.
 CTM are run by the Moroccan government and, out of all the competing bus companies, provides the best and quickest service by some margin.
 Buses are modern, clean, air conditioned and normally run on schedule.

 The alternative bus companies are just okay.
 Buses are generally older, in poorer condition and don’t have air conditioning.
 They also stop more frequently en route and only run on a loose schedule.
 If the bus isn’t full enough to make a profit, it doesn’t leave.
 With government funding, CTM buses don’t have to worry about such things and generally always leave on time.

 While you can normally turn up on the day of travel and get a seat on the next departure, it’s always worthwhile booking tickets in advance.
 This is particularly the case if you want to travel with CTM.
 As there is a bit of a gulf between CTM and the rest in terms of quality, seats tend to sell out quickly.

 For all bus companies except CTM, you can only buy tickets at the departure bus stations.
 Prices are fixed, so you’ll pay the same amount whether you buy in advance or on the day.

 Booking CTM tickets online: There are mixed messages about whether or not it’s possible for foreigners to book CTM tickets online.
-CTM’s website is a bit old fashioned, but we were successful in booking tickets online in advance with our non-Moroccan bank card.
+CTM’s website is a bit old fashioned (for example, the connection between you and the website is not secure), but we were successful in booking tickets online in advance with our non-Moroccan bank card.
 If you have difficulty booking online, show up at the bus station at least the day before you intend to travel to book your tickets.